mynyml/pathname/README.md

-All functions provided by the `path`, `fs` and `Stat` modules are available on `Pathname`, and they all take the exact same arguments, with the exception that initial path or file descriptor arguments are always implicit.
+All functions provided by the `path`, `fs` and `Stat` modules are available on `Pathname`, and they all take the exact same arguments, with the exception that an initial path or file descriptor argument is always implicit.

     // path functions
     path.basename()